 I visited Dunedin in the Autumn of 2018 attending the Photographic Society or New Zealand National convention.
 The Tunnel Beach field trip looked promising so I was out by 6am together with twenty other photographers hoping for good weather.

-We arrived at the location before sunrise and went down the steep path in pitch darkness.
-I picked a location to start shooting and when daylight broke I was overwhelmed with the shear beauty and magnificence of the place!
-The cliffs are simply majestic and the waves are crushing with brute force of mother nature.
+We arrived on-site before sunrise and went down the steep path in pitch darkness.
+I picked a location to start shooting but when daylight broke I was overwhelmed with the sheer beauty and magnificence of the place!
+The cliffs were simply majestic and the waves were crushing with brute force of mother nature.

 I fell in love with the place and returned again the next morning.
-This time I was more focused and picked a few new locations.
-When the conference was concluded, I rented a car and drove to the beach for the third time.
-This time there was noone there and the clouds were awesome!
-I spent another three hours capturing the beauty of these rocks and hope that this portfolio gives it justice!
+This time I was more focused and picked some new locations, spending another three hours to capture photos from different angles.
+When the conference finished, I rented a car and drove to the beach for the third time.
+I felt that this is a unique place and wanted to go down the stairs to capture some photos from below before the tide came in (in most similar locations there is no access to the beach so photos can be taken from the clifftop only).
+This time there was no one there and the clouds were awesome!
+I spent another three hours capturing the beauty of these rocks!

 For centuries the Southern Ocean and its salt-laden wind have sculpted the sandstone coastline south of Dunedin.
 The outcome is a line of magnificent high cliffs, arches and headlands that provide endless vantage points for breathtaking views.